IsakJacobsson/udisc-stats-analyzer/README.md

 stat, such as total round score or a specific hole.
 It is possible to choose what player(s) to draw lines for.

-Provide the directory containing the UDisc CSV files, course, layout, and optionally the player(s) to plot for.
-By default all players with at least one record of the selecet stat will be plotted.
-When not specifiying a stat, the subcommand will generate a plot for the total round score.
+Provide the directory containing the UDisc CSV files, and course, layout.
+When not specifiying a stat, it defaults to "Total".
 Here is an example:

 ```
 python udisc_analysis.py performance-curve --csv-dir score_cards --course Vipan --layout Main